Schema Markup for Beginners: Add Structured Data

 </script>

-Step 5: Test in Google Rich Results Test
+5. Test the Live URL in Google's Rich Results Test

-After deployment, monitor the "Enhancements" section in Google Search Console.
-It shows which schema types Google has detected, how many pages have valid/invalid markup, and specific error details for each page.
+After deployment, watch the Enhancements and Rich results reports in Google Search Console.
+They show which schema types Google detected, how many pages have valid vs invalid markup, and the exact error for each affected page.

 Common Schema Markup Mistakes

 Invalid JSON syntax.
-A single missing comma, extra bracket, or unescaped quote breaks the entire script.
-Always validate before deploying.
-Use a JSON linter if you're writing code manually.
+One missing comma, extra bracket, or unescaped quote breaks the whole script.
+Lint and validate every time before you push.

-Using the wrong schema type.
-Marking a blog post as a "Product" or a service page as an "Article" confuses Google.
-The type must accurately describe the page content.
-Google ignores schema that doesn't match reality and may flag it as spam.
+Using the wrong type.
+Marking a blog post as Product, or a service page as Article, confuses Google.
+The type must accurately describe what's on the page; mismatched schema is ignored at best and flagged as spam at worst.

 Marking up invisible content.
-Google's guidelines state that schema must represent content actually visible to users on the page.
-If your FAQ schema contains questions that aren't anywhere on the page, Google considers that deceptive and may issue a manual action.
+Google's guidelines require schema to represent content users can actually see.
+FAQ schema full of questions that aren't on the page is treated as deceptive and can earn a manual action.

 Frequently Asked Questions